Resolving Forever: How The Pregen Firm Handled a Fort Lauderdale Cemetery Mix-Up

 Recently, a family now residing in Texas approached The Pregen Firm concerning a contract they made to have their matriarch buried next to their late father.

-In 2013, Ms. George entered into a contract with Sunset Memorial Gardens Cemetery (owned by the City of Fort Lauderdale) whereby she would be buried directly next to her late husband, who was also buried at the cemetery.
-She signed and paid in full.
+In 2013, Ms. George entered into a contract with Sunset Memorial Gardens Cemetery, owned by the City of Fort Lauderdale.
+She intended to be buried directly next to her late husband, who was also interred at the cemetery.
+She signed the contract and paid in full.
 Just days ago, she passed away.

 Some contracts, especially internment contracts, are sacred.
 They are designed to last into eternity.
 Ms. George expected that when she signed that contract, she was ensuring her resting place next to her husband.

-To complicate things, the funeral home that facilitated the internment contract and was actually the entity that purchased the plot on paper, was the one the City of Fort Lauderdale pointed its finger at as the responsible party.
+To complicate matters further, the funeral home that facilitated the internment contract was the entity that purchased the plot on paper.
+The City of Fort Lauderdale pointed its finger at this funeral home as the responsible party.

-We were so happy to learn that for the George family, our efforts paid off.
+We were thrilled to learn that for the George family, our efforts paid off.
 Ms. George made a vow to her late husband on their wedding day to stand by him in sickness and in health, until death do us part.
 Fortunately, we were able to deliver even more.